 which effectively states how close we are to the critical point in terms of the correlation length.
 As the correlation length of the circuit cannot diverge, we cannot reach the actual critical point using the circuit.
 Instead, the critical point shifts to a pseudo critical point $t^*$, which is reached when the correlation length assumes its maximum.
 Inserting Eq.~\eqref{eq:xi_m} into Eq.~\eqref{eq:t_xi}, we find that the critical point shifts according to

 Consider a quantity $Q$ that diverges or vanishes at the critical point according to a universal exponent $\omega$, i.e., $Q \sim \left|t\right|^{\omega}$.
-This could for example be the order parameter of the system, which vanishes as the critical point is approached with the universal exponent $\omega = \beta$.
-For the Ising model, the order parameter is the magnetization and $\beta=\frac{1}{8}$.
-Then, Eq.~\eqref{eq:t_scaling} tells us that this translates to a scaling behavior in terms of the circuit as
+This could, for example, be the order parameter of the system, which vanishes as the critical point is approached with the universal exponent $\omega = \beta$.
+For the Ising model, the order parameter is the magnetization, and $\beta=\frac{1}{8}$.
+Then Eqs.~\eqref{eq:xi_m} and~\eqref{eq:t_xi} tell us that this translates to a scaling behavior in terms of the circuit as

 Apart from power law behaviors, there are also universal logarithmic divergences, such as for the entanglement entropy.
-The $n$-th order R\'{e}nyi entropy of a bipartition of the system into two halves scales according to $S^{(n)}\sim\frac{c}{12}\left(1+\frac{1}{n}\right)\log\xi$, where $c$ is the central charge of the corresponding CFT~\cite{Holzhey1994, Calabrese2004, Calabrese2009}.
-In terms of the brick wall circuits, this translates to the scaling
+The $n$th order R\'{e}nyi entropy of a bipartition of the system into two halves scales according to $S^{(n)}\sim\frac{c}{12}\left(1+\frac{1}{n}\right)\log\xi$, where $c$ is the central charge of the corresponding CFT~\cite{Holzhey1994, Calabrese2004, Calabrese2009}.
+In terms of the brick wall circuits, this translates to the scaling: